 BOARD OF DIRECTORS

-Ralph C. Brant, Chair – Ralph has a background in both finance and law.
+Ralph C. Brant, Chair – Ralph, a member of the Mohawks of the Bay of Quinte, has a background in both finance and law.
 He holds a CMA degree as well as LLB and specializes in negotiation and mediation.
 Ralph has extensive work experience in both the private and public sectors.
 He retired from the federal government in 2009.

 Jennifer Neepin, Vice-Chair – Jennifer, a MBQ member, has been a director for ten years, but her interest and involvement in FNTI go back even further – her mother Joan Brant, was one of FNTI’s founders and Jennifer did a co-op placement here while studying at Fleming College.
 Her lifelong commitment to education began as a young girl at the kitchen table listening to nightly discussions about the necessity of creating local learning opportunities and the benefit of enhancing mainstream learning with traditional knowledge.
 It’s a conversation she now carries on with her two children.